microsoftgraph/dataconnect-solutions/solutions/esa/PBItemplate/README.md

 ![](Images/EsaPbiTemplateDownload.png)

-3. Open the PowerBI file and click on Transform data → Data source settings
+3. Open the PowerBI file and click on Transform data → Data source settings.

 ![](Images/DataSourceSettings.png)

-4. You will see 1 data source in the Data source settings page
+4. You will see 1 data source in the Data source settings page.

 ![](Images/ChangeSource.png)

 5. Select it and click on Change Source.
 Change the Storage account path in URL with right storage account that data is generated from synapse pipeline in the steps above.
-You can get the storage account that is used in Synapse template pipeline. **Make sure the URL says dfs, not blob.
+You can get the storage account that is used in Synapse template pipeline. **Make sure the URL says dfs.core.windows.net, not blob.core.windows.net.
 If it says blob, change it to dfs.**

 ![](Images/ADLStorageURLChange.png)

 6. Set the right storage account key / credentials for these data sources.
-    - Click on Edit Permissions
+    - Click on Edit Permissions.

         ![](Images/EditPermissions1.png)

-    - Click on Edit under credentials
+    - Click on Edit under credentials.

         ![](Images/EditPermissions.png)

-    - Enter the storage account key value
+    - Enter the storage account key value.

         ![](Images/ProvideAccountKey.png)

-    - The storage key can be retrieved by navigating to the storage account in azure portal (storage account → access keys)
+    - The storage key can be retrieved by navigating to the storage account in azure portal (storage account → access keys).

         ![](Images/4.4.d.png)

-7. Confirm the Source and Navigation steps in each data source match to the folder location and file ID
+7. Confirm the Source and Navigation steps in each data source match to the folder location and file ID.

 ![](Images/5.1.png)

 ![](Images/5.2.png)

-8. You may need to click on Apply Changes or Refresh the data
+8. You may need to click on Apply Changes or Refresh the data.

 ![](Images/ClickApplyChanges.png)

 ![](Images/refresh.png)

-9. Congratulations, you are all set and will see that the report will be refreshed with the latest data
+9. Congratulations, you are all set and will see that the report will be refreshed with the latest data.

     ![](https://github.com/v-travhanes/dataconnect-solutions/blob/3c86c07cec44d809553c4c305c7241a03ecb5ae4/solutions/esa/Images/Welcome%20Page.png)